pettisnick/LessonWorks/README.md

 ## Description

+Lesson Works is a MERN (MongoDB, Express, React, and Nodejs) app that allows users to have an efficient space to find, organize, and annotate their lesson plans.

 ## User Story
 ```
 AS a teacher I want to be able to access lesson plans in a more organized and searchable fashion